theolujay/vmlc-landing/README.md

 # Verboheit Mathematics League Competition - Landing Page

-This project is the landing page for the Verboheit Mathematics League Competition, a mathematics competition for senior secondary school students.
+This project is the landing page for the Verboheit Mathematics League Competition, an annual event for senior secondary school students.

 ## Getting Started